mui/tech-challenge-react/README.md

 ### Issue

 _Developers rarely spend the time to explain the pain point they face in detail nor provide context.
-Lucky for us, we got a reproduction we can leverage:_
+Lucky for us, we received a reproduction we can leverage:_

 > Hi, I'm facing problem, please help.
 >